Cincinnati Divorce Lawyer

 - Either spouse receiving a divorce outside of Ohio.

 Client’s often wonder if adultery is illegal in Ohio.
-While it’s not illegal, it is grounds for divorce.
+While adultery is not illegal, it is grounds for divorce.
 If you file for divorce on the grounds of adultery, you will be expected to provide proof of the affair.
 This can be documents, photos, or other evidence.

 Though adultery doesn’t often impact child support, it can impact custody decisions.
 It can also impact spousal support.
 In Ohio, courts can consider anything they deem relevant when making a decision pertaining to alimony.
 So marital misconduct can potentially impact spousal support payments.